-The accounting policies set out below have been applied consistently to all periods presented here.
-The purpose of the financial information is to support our planning.
+The accounting policies set out below have been applied consistently to all periods presented in the Prospective Financial Statements.

 Measurement base

 The basis for measurement applied is historical cost, modified by the revaluation of certain assets and liabilities as identified in this summary of significant accounting policies.
 The accrual basis of accounting has been used unless otherwise stated.